andresriancho/pico-string-compare-local/python2.7/README.md

 Go down to the line starting with linux and add the `isolcpus=0` parameter to its end.
 Now press `Ctrl + x` to boot.

-Once your workstation has started, verify the kernel parameters using:
+Once your workstation has started, verify the new kernel parameter is present
+using:

 ```
 cat /proc/cmdline